noseglid/atom-build/README.md

 `Gruntfile.js` are both available in the root folder, `npm install` will be executed by `atom-build`.

-If you need to run `grunt`, `gulp` or other tool to build you project, then you can utilize the [postinstall-script](https://www.npmjs.org/doc/misc/npm-scripts.html) of package.json.
+If you need to run `grunt`, `gulp` or other tool to build your project, then you can utilize the [postinstall-script](https://www.npmjs.org/doc/misc/npm-scripts.html) of package.json.
 This will also help you if grunt is run as a node module since it will be downloaded (via `npm install`) prior.

 <a name="custom-build-command"></a>